 I love making mashed potatoes in the slow cooker because it is one less thing to make on the stove and they can be made in advance.
 Just put all of the ingredients in the slow cooker and let the slow cooker do the work!
 We use Yukon gold potatoes and add butter, heavy cream, milk, and a little cream cheese.
 We don’t mess around:) These mashed potatoes are the real deal!

 When the potatoes are tender, mash them right in the slow cooker with a potato masher, potato ricer, or hand mixer.
 If you are going to us a mixer, make sure you keep the mixer in the potatoes so you don’t make a mess.
 You don’t want to be flinging potatoes all over the place.
 And make sure you DO NOT over mix.
 If you do, your potatoes will turn to glue!
 Josh likes to use a ricer because he likes super smooth and creamy mashed potatoes.
 I like using a potato masher because I don’t mind a few chunks in my potatoes.
 You can mash them to whatever consistency you like!

 You can keep the potatoes warm in the slow cooker until meal time, which is another bonus about the slow cooker.
 No one wants to eat cold mashed potatoes and that sometimes happens if you are juggling too many recipes on the stove top.
 They get done too early and just sit there.
 Boo!

 You can serve the mashed potatoes right from the slow cooker or you can spoon them into a pretty serving dish.
-We usually do the ghetto slow cooker thing:) We do like to top the finished taters with extra butter and chopped chives.
+We do like to top the finished taters with extra butter and chopped chives.

 Make Slow Cooker Mashed Potatoes this Thanksgiving!
 They are beyond easy to make and are sure to be a hit!